roiezemel/simmon/README.md

 ### About toggles
 The 'Toggles' window is opened from the moment a Monitor is created and until `finalize()` is called.
 Some toggles are added by default.
-But custom toggles can be added by the user in a very simple way:
+Custom toggles can be added in a very simple way:
 ```python
 from simon import Monitor